Anadema/Cognitive-Weaponization-Matrix/Techniques/Technique_description.md

 <b>Scarcity Manipulation :</b> https://uxdesign.cc/5-types-of-scarcity-how-to-influence-anyone-using-these-7f309d328dbb<br>

 This technique uses the fear of missing out (on time, resources, or opportunities) to prompt quick action without reflection.
-For example, spreading a rumor that critical information will soon be censored to push people to share it immediately.
+For example, spreading a rumor that critical information will soon be ored to push people to share it immediately.
 <br><br><br>

 <b>Motivate Mediocrity :</b> https://www.tanbou.com/2022/Noam-Chomsky-10-strategies-manipulation.htm<br>